Common Business Problems

 Cyber Security Threats & Small Businesses: How to Maintain Business Continuity

-In my experience as a business coach, I’ve found that very few small business owners do much to protect their businesses from cybercrime, privacy invasions, or business interruptions brought on by poor data security.
-However, business owners must know the many cybersecurity threats to small businesses.
+In my experience as a business coach, I’ve found that very few small business owners take adequate steps to protect their businesses from cybercrime, privacy breaches, or business interruptions caused by poor data security.
+However, business owners must be aware of the many cybersecurity threats facing small businesses.

-Security breaches can jeopardize your business by leaking important information, draining your funds, and causing a breakdown of trust between your brand and your customers.
+Security breaches can jeopardize your business by leaking sensitive information, draining funds, and eroding trust between your brand and customers.
 Here’s what you need to know to avoid cybersecurity threats for small businesses.

 Cybersecurity Risks for Small Businesses

-While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the risks affecting small businesses.
+While the scope of cybersecurity is vast and complex, there are a few recurring trends in the risks facing small businesses.
 Here are some of the most common cybersecurity threats for small businesses:

-• Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.
+• Phishing is when a scammer impersonates a legitimate person or organization to obtain information, such as by pretending to be from the IRS and tricking someone into revealing their Social Security number.

 • Insecure Passwords: Too many people use something simple like “password” as a password.
 It’s straightforward for hackers to guess.
-Passwords should combine letters, symbols, and numbers for maximum security.
+Passwords should include letters, numbers, and symbols for maximum security.

-• Malware: Malware is a type of software that’s designed to harm.
-It’s often contained in legitimate-looking downloads that employees might click by accident.
+• Malware: Malware is software designed to harm.
+It’s often embedded in legitimate-looking downloads that employees might accidentally click.
 Once downloaded, the virus inside can wreak havoc on your system.

 • Employee Action: Unfortunately, it’s common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.